Table of Contents

 - The new public charge rule will have a chilling effect on child development and health.

 - Improve the social determinants of health to improve life outcomes for children of immigrant families.

 - Full report.

 In Determinants of Health and Well-Being for Children of Immigrants: Moving From Evidence to Action, Dr. Lisseth Rojas-Flores and Jennifer Medina Vaughn summarize ground-breaking research, funded by the Foundation for Child Development’s Young Scholars Program (YSP), which illustrates the dire situation of children of immigrants in the U.S. today.
 The authors use a social determinants of health framework to illuminate how social, economic, and sociopolitical conditions directly influence a child’s overall well-being as well as their physical and mental health.
-Anti-immigrant environments and policies create a climate of fear, foster adverse mental health due to trauma, and potential physical deprivation that lead to poor child development and life-long outcomes.
+Anti-immigrant environments and policies create a climate of fear and foster adverse mental health due to trauma and potential physical deprivation that all lead to poor child development and life-long outcomes.
 Click here to read the full report.